- Search The Registry

 On this date in 1933, The National Industrial Recovery Act (NIRA) was passed into law.

-It was a US labor law and consumer law passed by the US Congress to authorize the President to regulate the industry for fair wages and prices that would stimulate economic recovery.
+It was a US labor and consumer law passed by the US Congress to authorize the President to regulate the industry for fair wages and prices that would stimulate economic recovery.
 It also established a national public works program known as the Public Works Administration (PWA), not to be confused with the Works Progress Administration (WPA) of 1935.
-The National Recovery Administration (NRA) portion was widely hailed in 1933, but in 1934 business' opinion of the act had soured.
-By March 1934 the “NRA was engaged chiefly in drawing up these industrial codes for all industries to adopt."
+The National Recovery Administration (NRA) portion was widely hailed in 1933, but in 1934 businesses' opinion of the act had soured.
+By March 1934, the “NRA was engaged chiefly in drawing up these industrial codes for all industries to adopt."

-However, the NIRA was declared unconstitutional by the Supreme Court in 1935 and not replaced.
+However, the Supreme Court declared the NIRA unconstitutional in 1935, and it was not replaced.
 The legislation was enacted during the Great Depression in the United States as part of President Franklin D. Roosevelt's New Deal legislative program.
 Section 7(a) of the bill, which protected collective bargaining rights for unions, proved contentious (especially in the Senate), but both chambers eventually passed the legislation.
 President Roosevelt signed the bill into law.